kumavis/docker-machine-digitalocean-example/README.md

 ## How does the script work?

-1. It uses Docker Machine to create a DigitalOcean droplet which runs the Docker host.
+1. Uses Docker Machine to create a DigitalOcean droplet which runs the Docker host.
-1. It make a folder for the application on the remote host and copies it over using the ssh and scp Docker Machine commands.
+1. Makes a folder for the app on the remote host and copies it over using the ssh and scp Docker Machine commands.
-1. It configures the current shell environment so that Docker points to the host on the remote host.
+1. Configures the current shell environment so that Docker points to the host on the remote host.
-1. It uses Docker to run a node js container with the application mounted in it and exposing port 1337.
+1. Uses Docker to run a node js container with the application mounted in it and exposing port 1337.
-1. It waits a few seconds for the container to start, then finds the remote host's IP address and curls port 1337.
+1. Waits a few seconds for the container to start, then finds the remote host's IP address and curls it on port 1337.
-1. It stops and removes the container and finally destroys the Docker Machine, and in doing so - the DigitalOcean droplet.
+1. Stops and removes the container and finally destroys the Docker Machine, and in doing so - the DigitalOcean droplet.